 Looking to elope or have a micro-wedding?
 Here's some expert advice from 3 local pros!

 During the past few weeks, we’ve been taking some time to chat with our fellow wedding professionals, and we’ve been reimagining future wedding trends!
 Many couples might opt to have small wedding ceremonies with a larger party later in time, or some may simply choose to elope.
-We’ve asked three of our favorite vendors for advice on small weddings and elopements… and here’s what they have to say.
+We’ve asked three of our favorite vendors for advice on small weddings and elopements… and here’s what they have to say!

 We want it to be known: we love weddings of every shape and size!
 From elopements on a mountain top, to full all-night-long dance parties, every wedding is special and we are just so in love with our couples.
 We are looking forward to celebrating your wedding, however it unfolds, and suppling you with unforgettable photos of the day.

 Elopements hold a special place in our heart because of the intimacy of the ceremony.
-Sometimes it is just one of us and the couple, and we end up signing as one of their witnesses!
-We feel so fortunate that our couples choose us to photograph this very meaningful ceremony.
+Sometimes it is just one of us and our couple, and we end up signing as one of their witnesses!
+We feel so fortunate that our couples choose us to photograph their very meaningful ceremony.
 The photos afterwards are what they share with their families and friends, so our role is to spread the joy and happiness of their day to those who weren’t present.

 So with that being said, here’s some words of wisdom from some very knowledgable professionals we’ve worked with over the years: